-Practicum at Employer site
+Practicum at Employer Site

 Practicum at a student's place of employment would be very unusual and is discouraged.
-Students may be approved via an official OSS appeal process to earn clinical hours at their place of employment but that requires first that their place of employment is on the approved list of practicum sites and the site is willing to create a training environment in which clear boundaries are made between work and the training experiences (e.g., different clients, supervision by someone other than a person who has line authority).
+Students may be approved via an official DCHS appeal process to earn clinical hours at their place of employment but that requires first that their place of employment is on the approved list of practicum sites and the site is willing to create a training environment in which clear boundaries are made between work and the training experiences (e.g., different clients, supervision by someone other than a person who has line authority).
 Each student request will be individually evaluated.
 It is the student's responsibility to demonstrate how the setting and activities align to the populations and domains of clinical mental health counseling.
 They must also provide evidence of how unbiased site supervision (i.e. avoiding dual roles) as well as a breadth of diverse training can occur in an already familiar setting.
 The student must propose a site supervisor that does not have line authority and provide a copy of the proposed site supervisor's CV/resume.
+Materials will be presented to the Program Coordinator and considered by the DCHS.

 The student's place of employment must be established as an approved clinical partner and have an agreement on file with the University of Redlands by the established deadline.
 The formal appeal and all supporting materials are required before the student's request will be considered.
-The appeal decision will be communicated to the student by the OSS.
-The student is responsible to meet all other established deadlines for the intended term.
+The appeal decision will be communicated to the student by the Office of Licensure and Credentialing.
+The student is responsible for meeting all other established deadlines for the intended term.